 The new 13-inch MacBook Pro is great then for people who want sustained performance, a Touch Bar, or a ride on the new M2 chip, but it isn't the right solution for people who want a new design, a webcam upgrade, or anyone who is on a tight budget.

 The 13-inch 2022 MacBook Pro with M2 is a very curious device.
 You'll got a new generation chip and all the added support longevity that comes with it, but it's trapped in a chassis design that was starting to look a bit aged when the M1 chip generation first made its debut.

-This is a fast, capable, and portable device, with the excellent build quality and battery life… but it launches just ahead of the M2 MacBook Air for 2022, which features an all-new, lighter, thinner design and more ports (if you take into account the MagSafe charger of the new Air frees up the second Thunderbolt port for accessories), and a slightly cheaper starting price.
+This is a fast, capable, and portable device, with the excellent build quality and battery life… but it launched just ahead of the M2 MacBook Air for 2022, which features an all-new, lighter, thinner design and more ports (if you take into account the MagSafe charger of the new Air frees up the second Thunderbolt port for accessories), and a slightly cheaper starting price.
 The Air is impeccable, and has a freshness the Pro now can't match.